 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can also be very rewarding.
-As a technician you’ll need to be able to:
+While HVAC often requires physical exertion, it can also be very rewarding.
+As a technician you'll be expected to occasionally:

-- Work in unpleasant settings, including tight or dirty spaces.
+- Work in unpleasant settings, including tight or dusty spaces.

-- Work evenings, weekends and overtime around peak demand.
+- Work evenings, weekends and overtime throughout peak demand.

-A common misconception about learning HVAC is that it’s a blue-collar career.
-In reality, you need an extensive skill set, specialized education and periodic recertification.
+A stubborn falsehood about HVAC is that it’s a blue-collar career.
+In reality, you need an extensive skill set, specialized education and continuous recertification.

-It’s a smart career if you would like to:
+It’s a great career choice if you want to:

-- Avoid a lot of student debt.
+- Avoid large amounts of student debt.

 - Work outdoors instead of in an office.

-- Have job security since HVAC positions can't be outsourced.
+- Have job security knowing your position can’t be outsourced.

 - Become your own boss and own your own successful business.

-Is HVAC a Difficult Job?
+Is HVAC a Demanding Job?

 Is HVAC Hard on Your Body?